 Akinori: Yes, there are many users who created a band together, or released a CD album, and became a professional.

-Akinori: They were even users who got the model [became models]
+Akinori: They were even users who got married.

 Tim: That’s great.
 I guess that’s the best result for collaborative music.
 Before, you mentioned that the business model was always challenging.
 It’s always hard to sell to musicians or to make money from musicians because they don’t have any money.
 So what is Nana’s business model?